davidmoten/sparse-hilbert-index/README.md

 The Hilbert Curve is used for multi-dimensional range queries particulary because of its superior clustering properties relative to the Z-Order Curve.
 This library doesn't present any revolutionary ideas but it does offer revolutionary ease-of-use to create and search the Hilbert Curve index.

+Querying spatio-temporal data is potentially a terrific application for a Hilbert index but this library supports any number of dimensions and is not opionated about the real life significance of the individual dimensions though it will work better for querying if the ordinates vary (lots of fixed values means more data needs to be scanned in searches).

 **Features**
 * sorts input file based on hilbert index (sorts arbitrarily large files using [big-sorter](https://github.com/davidmoten/big-sorter))
 * creates sparse hilbert index in separate file